risawitama/verbose-potato/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## If two vegans are having an argument, is it still considered beef?